 For all types of pressure-reducing support surfaces, the support surface provided for the client should be one in which the client does not "bottom out."
 The Centers for Medicare & Medicaid Services (CMS) define "bottoming out" as: when an outstretched hand, palm up, between the undersurface of the overlay or mattress and in an area under the bony prominence can readily palpate the bony prominence (coccyx or lateral trochanter).
-This "bottoming out" criterion should be tested with the client in the supine position with head flat, in the supine position with head slightly elevated (no more than 30 degrees), and in the side-lying position.
+This "bottoming out" criterion should be tested with the client in the supine position with head slightly elevated (no more than 30 degrees), and in the side-lying position.